Mike Sarbaugh: Coaching

 Sarbaugh later became a minor league coach, being named the hitting coach for the Kinston Indians in 1995, when the "K-Tribe" won the Carolina League championship.
 He next moved on to the Columbus RedStixx of the South Atlantic League in 1996 and 1997, then was back to Kinston in 1998 and 1999.
-Hw also served as the hitting coach for the Akron Aeros from 2000 to 2003.
+He also served as the hitting coach for the Akron Aeros from 2000 to 2003.

 In 2004, he was named manager of the Mahoning Valley Scrappers, leading them to a New York–Penn League championship.
 The next season, he managed the Lake County Captains.

 In 2006, he became skipper of the Kinston Indians and won the league championship, making him a Carolina League champion as a player, coach, and manager.
 His 2006 team was named the Advanced Class A Team of the Year by both Minor League Baseball and Baseball America.
 He remained the manager in Kinston for the 2007 season and managed the Carolina League team in the California League/Carolina League All-Star Game.

 On December 1, 2009, Sarbaugh was named the manager of the Columbus Clippers for the 2010 season.
 Sarbaugh won both the 2010 and 2011 Triple-A championships with Columbus.